Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 The character of Diane (Kelly Macdonald), is an interesting attempt to show aggressive and independent femininity in a completely male-dominated story.
 Diane is just a schoolgirl, but she brandishes her sexuality with an enviable personality.
 She's a great contrast to Renton.

-Trainspotting advances at a vertiginous pace, showing different aspects of the life of these "fuck-ups".
+Trainspotting advances at a vertiginous pace, showing different aspects of the life of these "fuck-ups."
 The pleasure obtained by the heroine is brilliantly described visually and in the dialogues, with lines like "Take the best orgasm you've ever had ... multiply it by a thousand, and you're still nowhere near it."
 It's an honest description and the reason why many decide to turn to chemical escapism.

 But not everything is a glamorization of the drug culture.
-Trainspotting has its large dose of vomit, shit, and blood.
+Trainspotting has a large dose of vomit, shit, and blood.
 There are a couple of sensible deaths shown without any kind of subtlety so that there is no doubt about the lethal and really destructive consequences of heroin.